 Would you have thought that the Catalan capital is probably one of the most geek-friendly cities in the world?
 No judgment here: with us, geek is not a pejorative term.
-In fact, being obsessed with things like technology, science and cartoon characters with superpowers is actually really cool.
-We should know, we’re the geekiest bunch in Barcelona, writing about tech startups and all.
+We’re all obsessed with everything tech, science and superpowers.
+And so is Barcelona!
+Here’s why the tech startup hub is a paradise for self-admitted geeks.

 The most powerful supercomputer in Spain is in Barcelona.

 The MareNostrum supercomputer is hiding out in the Barcelona Supercomputing Center like a friendly giant cooped up in its lair.
 It sits on a total of 120 m², weighs 40,000 kg and the latest version, MareNostrum 3 has had a peak performance of 1,1 Petaflop/s (eleven hundred trillion operations per second).
 It’s used in scientific and engineering tasks related to genomics, climate prediction, molecular modeling, geophysics, biomechanics and engineering simulations.
 What is more, the next version, the MareNostrum 4, which has been ordered by BSC, will be 12.4 times more powerful than its predecessor!

 Barcelona hosts the largest video game event in Spain.

 Barcelona wouldn’t be a real geek hub if it didn’t have a three-day videogame extravaganza to show for it.
 The latest releases of the video game sector will be premiering at Barcelona Games World, between 5 and 8 October 2017 in the Montjuïc Exhibition Centre.
 Visitors will have 60,000 m² of brand new video games, e-sports, VR technology and other gaming-related wonders to gape at, and to try!